Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: New Secrecy-Capacity Results

-\begin{remark}[Cooperative Receivers] A simple extension of the proof of Theorem \ref{TM:PD_WTBC_capacity} produces a single-letter characterization of the secrecy-capacity of the considered PD-WTBC with cooperative receivers.
+A simple extension of the proof of Theorem~\ref{TM:PD_WTBC_capacity} produces a single-letter characterization of the secrecy-capacity of the considered PD-WTBC with cooperative receivers.
 More specifically, consider the PD-WTBC with an informed receiver and where a unidirectional noiseless link of capacity $c_{12}<\infty$ extends from (the informed) Receiver 1 to (the uninformed) Receiver 2.

-The secrecy-capacity region is the union of rate pairs $(R_1,R_2)\in\mathbb{R}^2_+$ satisfying:
+\begin{corollary}[Cooperative PD-WTBC Secrecy-Capacity] The secrecy-capacity region of this setup is the union of rate pairs $(R_1,R_2)\in\mathbb{R}^2_+$ satisfying: